hms-networks/IgnitionEwonConnector/readme.md

 The `Tag Browser` tool in Ignition Designer can be used to write tag values.

 After a tag value is written in Ignition, the displayed value my revert back to its previous state.
-This is because new Datamailbox values were received.
-Datamailbox values will alway lag the live tag value.
+This is because new DataMailbox values were received.
+DataMailbox values will alway lag the live tag value.
 This behavior can be avoided by temporarily enabling realtime mode for the tag/Ewon being written to.

 ### **Realtime Values**